 Watch how fast the cat gets under this “tent.”
-In fact, just being in the tent is exciting to a cat.
-But the game gets even better when you wiggle a cat toy under the edge of the towel (a feather works particularly well here) or ripple your fingers along it.
+In fact, just being in a tent is exciting to a cat.
+But the game gets even better when you wiggle a cat toy under the edge of the towel (a feather works particularly well here) or ripple your fingers along with it.

 10. Chase the Cat From Room to Room

-HuffingtonPost says that chasing is a form of kitten play that many cats continue to love as adults.
-Often they will solicit the game by standing at the end of a long hallway and looking back at you repeatedly as they take a few steps.
+Did you know that that chasing is a form of kitten play that many cats continue to love as adults?
+Often, they will solicit the game by standing at the end of a long hallway and looking back at you repeatedly as they take a few steps.
 Many cats also have specific rules about how the game of chase should be played and how far around the room or down the hall they should be chased.
 They will look back at you or verbally complain if you don’t follow the rules of the game.
 Two things to remember about chase: the cat’s tail should be up while she’s running as a sign that she’s enjoying the game (a lowered tail can mean she’s running because of fear).
 And while chasing is great exercise (for both of you), the cat also needs a form of play that will engage her mind and her hunting instincts.
 According to Vetstreet, cats chase small prey and people because it’s their instinctive behavior as they’re natural born predators.